Environmental memory facilitates search with home returns

 \subsection{Acknowledgments}

 Shlomi Reuveni acknowledges support from the Israel Science Foundation (grant No. 394/19).
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 947731).
-Yael Roichman acknowledges support from the Israel Science Foundation (grants No. 988/17 and 385/21).
+Yael Roichman acknowledges support from the Israel Science Foundation (grants No. 988/17 and 385/21) and from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 101002392).